Good intentions aren’t enough to save the last old-growth

 Please add your voice today to make sure the B.C. government walks the talk of protecting old-growth forests by deferring logging in all at-risk stands and acting on all the other recommendations made by the Old Growth Strategic Review Panel.
 Taking action now matters for future generations and all beings that call these forests home.

-Your letter will be sent to B.C.’s Minister of Forests, Lands, Natural Resource Operations and Rural Development, Katrine Conroy and cc’d to Minister of Environment and Climate Change Strategy George Heyman, the Minister of State for Lands and Natural Resource Operations, Nathan Cullen and Premier John Horgan.
+Your letter will be sent to B.C.’s Minister of Forests, Lands, Natural Resource Operations and Rural Development, Katrine Conroy, and Premier Eby, and be cc’d to Minister of Environment and Climate Change Strategy George Heyman, and the Minister of State for Lands and Natural Resource Operations, Nathan Cullen.

-Ask B.C.’s forests minister to protect old-growth forests now!
+Ask B.C.’s forests minister and Premier Eby to protect old-growth forests now!